 43 km from Amsterdam

-at the next corner, follow the cycle sign for Amersfoort, onto Bos straat.
+at the next corner, go straight on, follow the cycle sign for Amersfoort, onto Bos straat.
 Go on along Bos straat, cross Java laan, and go straight on along Ooster straat.

 continue along Ooster straat, an old road out of Baarn.
 About 1 km further, the old houses stop.
 Go straight on past repainted 1960’s flats: this is the low-income end of Baarn